3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

 * Enumerating over data, i.e. using a zero-based index to find them
 * Quickly reordering data

 An array is ultimately, a data structure, similar in concept to a comma separated list.
 Each item in an array is called an element, and the collection can contain data of the same or different types.
-In JavaScript, Arrays can dynamically grow and shrink in size.
+In JavaScript, arrays can dynamically grow and shrink in size.

 ```javascript
 var friends = ['Moe', 'Larry', 'Curly'];
 => ['Moe', 'Larry', 'Curly']
 ```

-Items in an array are stored in sequential order, and indexed starting at `0` (zero-based indexed) and ending at `length - 1` (since length is not zero-based, length starts counting at 1, so it is always 1 more than the largest index in the array).
+Items in an array are stored in sequential order, and indexed starts at `0` (zero-based index) and ends at `length - 1` (since the length is not zero-based, length starts counting at 1, so it is always 1 more than the largest index in the array).

 ```javascript
 // First friend